ento/discourse_aws/README.txt

 - ssh to the instance
 - sudo find /etc/letsencrypt -iname "$your_discourse_hostname*" | xargs rm -rf
 - also delete on s3
-- redeploy the same application version through Elastic Beanstalk console or another `./deploy-dev.sh`
+- redeploy through Elastic Beanstalk console or another `./deploy-dev.sh`

 ## prod setup